How to Keep Your Friends from Enjoying the Benefits of Minimalism

-Maybe you are too, so here's a friendly warning: It's easy for a fanatic to alienate people from the very point of view she wants them to embrace.
+Maybe you are too, so here's a friendly warning: It's easy for a fanatic to alienate people from the very point of view he wants them to embrace.
 We see it often in discussions of religion and politics, but it can happen any time people have firm opinions about a subject.

 1. Offer your opinion when no one has asked for it.

-Enter a family member's cluttered kitchen or encounter a co-worker's cluttered desk, and you may be tempted to offer tips that would help them clear the excess.
+You enter a family member's cluttered kitchen or encounter a co-worker's cluttered desk, and feel a strong temptation to offer tips that would help them clear the excess.
 You may sincerely want to help them, but it's likely they won't see it that way.

 2. Offer to help them "clean up."

 Unless you're talking to a child under the age of 8 or so, offers like this will be taken as an insult, no matter how carefully worded or how much you sincerely want to help.

-The average American home contains 300,000 items, and I've been in a few that make it easy to believe that number.
+The average American home contains 300,000 items, and I've been in a few that make it easy to believe.
 Clutter makes it harder to clean our living spaces.
 It increases the time we spend looking for things we've mislaid and the likelihood we won't find them.
 It makes daily life more difficult.

 4. Nag them into decluttering.